-The proposed development of the study area includes subdivision into approximately 1010 lots and approximately six streets.
-A preliminary plan of the proposed development has been submitted together with this report to MTCS for review and reproduced within this report as Map 3.
+The proposed development of the study area includes 45 single detached residential units, an access road to serve those units, and a new sanitary pump station that connects to a new sanitary line that extends to the east of the main development.
+A preliminary plan of the proposed development has been submitted together with this report to MTCS for review and reproduced within this report as Map 4.